Capstone-Projects-2022-Fall/project-fashion-finder/documentation/docs/requirements/use-case-descriptions.md

 ## Use case 4: Finding similar items
 A user navigates to Fashion Finder and is fully authenticated.
 They have a fashion piece that they like and want to find more items like it.
-They upload the fashion piece image to the Fashion Finder Database.
+They upload the fashion piece image to the Fashion Finder application.
+They are then able to view the image on their home page.
+The user is able to select to image and view an "Items like this" section, which will show them images of similar items.
-They navigate to a "See more like this" section, where they can see other fashion pieces in the same categories and fashion pieces with similar color palettes.
 ```mermaid
 sequenceDiagram
     title: Use case 4 - Finding similar items